jcondor98/perseest/README.md

 ### Making a class persistent
-Basically, to make an ES6 class persistent you have to make it extend `Perseest`, using either `Perseest.Class` or `Perseest.Mixin`, with a static member given by an instance of `Perseest.Config` named `db`.
+Basically, to make an ES6 class persistent you have to make it extend `Perseest`, using either `Perseest.Class` or `Perseest.Mixin`, with a static member named `db` being by an instance of `Perseest.Config`.
 For example, consider a user class which has to save its username, email and hashed
 password: